Last updated on: May 16th, 2023

 Normal Working Hours

-The normal working hours of an employee shall not exceed more than 8 hours of exclusive break per day.
+The normal working hours of an employee shall not exceed more than 8 hours exclusive break per day.
 No employee shall work more than 5 days in a week except where the urgency of the work requires to work for 6 days or 48 hours in a week.

-In such cases, employees shall be entitled to an additional compensation of at least 30% of their regular wage for work performed on the 6th day.
+In such cases employees shall be entitled to an additional compensation of at least 30% of their regular wage for work performed on the 6th day.

 Working hours shall include all time during which an employee is required to be on duty and/or to be at a prescribed workplace; or time during which an employee is permitted to work; and rest periods of short duration during working hours.
 Labor Code of the Philippines, Article 83 – 84.